rsdmu/rsdmu-website/src/data/work/right-to-ai.md

 ## What is *The Right to AI*?

-Back in 2022, what began as a collaboration with over thirty community organizations across Montréal has grown into a nonprofit movement.
-Our vision is straightforward: **AI not just for the people, but by the people**.
+In 2022, a collaboration with over thirty community organizations across Montréal set out to explore the city’s spaces and improve them through emerging technologies like AI.
+What started as a research initiative has since evolved into a nonprofit movement with a clear vision: **AI not just for the people, but by the people**.

-We host workshops where communities experiment with and critique real AI systems, surfacing both potential benefits and potential harms.
+ - We host workshops where communities experiment with and critique real AI systems, surfacing both potential benefits and potential harms.
-We publish open research on how to involve the public at every stage—from collecting and managing data, to designing models, to overseeing how they’re deployed.
+ - We publish open research on how to involve the public at every stage, from collecting and managing data, to designing models, to overseeing how they’re deployed.
-We work with policymakers so that those most affected by automated systems are no longer the last to be consulted.
+ - We work with policymakers so that those most affected by automated systems are no longer the last to be consulted.

 ## The Paper

 Our foundational paper borrows from Lefebvre’s *Right to the City*, applying it to AI.
 It makes the case that AI is now part of our social infrastructure and must be treated as a shared resource.
-It explores challenges like generative agents, mass data extraction, and conflicting values across cultures—and offers practical steps for more democratic governance.
+It explores challenges like generative agents, mass data extraction, and conflicting values across cultures, and offers practical steps for more democratic governance.

 The heart of it is simple: participation must matter.
 It should change how data is governed, how models are trained, and whether certain systems are deployed at all.

 ## A Ladder of Participation

-At the bottom rung, people are just consumers—clicking “accept” and occasionally filling out feedback forms, while decisions stay centralized.
+At the bottom rung, people are just consumers, clicking “accept” and occasionally filling out feedback forms, while decisions stay centralized.

 A step up, organizations invite limited input and offer more transparency, but the real power stays with them.